You’re asking yourself questions as a complete beginner:

-Should I start at home with a pair of dumbbells – will that be enough?
+- Should I start at home with a pair of dumbbells – or should I go to the gym?

 There were many websites which were providing silly information, and when looking back, I’m thinking that thousands of people have been wasting their time trying things which don’t work from these websites.
 With social media getting popular, we can’t say it has got any better.
 This is exactly what I want you to avoid by reading this article where I guide you through what to do if you are the ultimate beginner :).

-As questioned above, in this article, I will cover many beginner matters:
+As questioned above, in this article, I will cover the top priorities for a complete beginner:

-1- The very first steps to take, know what you want!
+1- The very first steps to take: what do you